Liked this post dedicated to Edge?

 That’s how goes the life of the great Canadian wrestler, Adam Copeland.
 See you in new materials, friends!

-This review of the 2000s TV star is written by
+This review of the legendary wrestler’s career is written by

 Are you looking for an experienced writer who possesses his unique style?
 I am pleased to announce that I’m open to cooperation.